davealexis/pyseesv/README.md

-# SeeSV-Lib
+# SeeSV

-SeeSV-Lib is a library for providing fast access to data in very large delimited data files (CSV, TSV, pipe-delimited, etc) as memory-efficient as possible.
+SeeSV is a library for providing fast access to data in very large delimited data files (CSV, TSV, pipe-delimited, etc) as memory-efficient as possible.

 This library grew out of the frustration of reading and analyzing very large (multi-gigabyte, 5+ million row) CSV files (and other delimited file formats).
 There are few options for reading these files to quickly find problems, generate a filtered subset, or find specific data.
 There was the constant need for both a command line tool that can be used on a server via an SSH terminal connection and a desktop tool that can quickly churn through huge files.
 There are many tools out there, but most fall flat when handling very large files - either they take forever to open the file or (and) end up crashing by running out of memory.